Get a towing or vehicle storage certificate

 A vehicle storage operator is a person or company that offers vehicle storage facilities or services.

-All applicants and corporate officers of the vehicle storage company must:
+All applicants, corporate officers and directors of the vehicle storage company must:

 Criminal Record and Judicial Matters Check

-A Criminal Record and Judicial Matters Check (CRJMC) is required for all applicants.
+A Criminal Record and Judicial Matters Check (CRJMC) is required for all applicants and is required to be submitted with your original application and every renewal.
 The CRJMC must be less than 90 days old from the search date when you submit your application.

 Learn more about police record checks.